ammonb/stereogram-raycaster/README.md

 # Random dot stereogram raycaster

 This is a real-time 3D engine (ray caster) that renders to single-image random-dot stereogram (the images made popular in the Magic Eye books).
-You can give it a try [here](https://ammonb.github.io/stereogram-raycaster/).
 I wrote this because I was curious if the brain would be able to follow a stereogram in motion.
 Click on the screen and press 3 after the program starts to render in stereogram.
 Let me know what you think!

+# [Give it a try here] (https://ammonb.github.io/stereogram-raycaster/)

 ## Controls